rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 #### Add a user (Debian and Ubuntu operating system)

-1. Create a new user and set the their password:
+1. Create a new user and set their password:

         adduser {username}

 2. Give the new user `sudo` permissions for privileged operations on the system.
-    This is the primary user for logging in remotely and making changes to the server.
+    This user is the primary user for logging in remotely and making changes to the server.

     a.
 Run the following command as root to edit the list of user permissions: